hz-b/MSc_FOFB-Simulation/README.md

 You can find:

-* at the root of the folder some Python and MATLAB scripts for TF identification, controller design and simulation.
+* at the root of the folder: some Python and MATLAB scripts for TF identification, controller design and simulation.
-* in `data` the generatated/measured data
+* in `data`: the generatated/measured data
 * the `mysignal` python module for signal processing

 ## Dependencies